-A summary of financial and statistical information relating to the District's satisfaction of certain conditions imposed under Chapter 206 of Title 30-A of the Maine Revised Statutes, is set forth in Exhibit B.
+A summary of financial and statistical information relating to the District's satisfaction of certain conditions imposed under Chapter 207 of Title 30-A of the Maine Revised Statutes, as amended, as a prerequisite to designation of the District, is set forth in Exhibit B. Additional information is set forth below.